How do exchanges insure the funds of their users? Complete Guide

 Users' funds guaranteed security

 Cryptocurrency exchange insurance has long been available in the United States.
-One of the first exchanges that started to insure the funds of its users was Coinbase.
+One of the first exchanges that started to ensure the funds of its users was Coinbase.
 The site has been collaborating with Lloyd’s of London since November 2013.
 In April of this year, the exchange management said that their hot wallets were insured for $ 255 million.
-Under the terms of insurance, it covers, including losses from a hacker attack, hacking and theft - the most likely scenario for the loss of assets.
+Under the terms of insurance, it covers, including losses from a hacker attack, hacking, and theft - the most likely scenario for the loss of assets.

 Amid increasing attacks on South Korean exchanges, the local regulator Fair Trade Commission (FTC) changed the requirements for the platforms, obliging them to be responsible to users for loss of funds as a result of fraudulent activities or technical failures.
 The main difference from the previous rules is that now the exchanges are obliged to compensate for any losses, even if their fault is not established in what happened.
-Previously, compensation was relied only if the fault of the exchanges for losses and thefts was proven.
+Previously, compensation relied only on if the fault of the exchanges for losses and thefts was proven.

 Prior to this, some South Korean exchanges have already been insured.
 For example, Bithumb has two insurance contracts, one with Hyundai Marine & Fire Insurance, and the other with Heungkuk Fire & Marine Insurance.
 However, both did not cover the damage in the event of a hacking, but only the losses associated with the violation of information services and the leak of personal information of the investor.
 Other exchanges have insurance with fairly low coverage: Bithumb - up to 6 billion won (~ 5.3 million dollars), Upbit - up to 5 billion won (~ 4.5 million dollars), and Coinone and Korbit - up to 3 billion won (~ 2.7 million dollars).
 The situation in this market will soon change dramatically.
 In mid-2018, the South Korean blockchain association, of which 23 exchanges are members, issued a statement stating that it is negotiating with Hyundai Marine & Fire Insurance and Hanwha General Insurance to provide cryptocurrency exchanges with any size insurance coverage.